 The Company also reports "Other" and "Corporate" categories.
-The Other category consists of the Company's multi-brand consumer-direct business, leather marketing operations, and sourcing operations that include third-party commission revenues.
-The Corporate category consists of unallocated corporate expenses including acquisition-related integration costs and restructuring costs.
+The Other category consists of the Company's leather marketing operations and sourcing operations that include third-party commission revenues.
+The Corporate category consists of unallocated corporate expenses, including restructuring and impairment costs.
 The Company's operating segments are determined on the basis of how the Company internally reports and evaluates financial information used to make operating decisions.